-Join Matt Piper for an in-depth discussion in this video Combining software instruments, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Combining software instruments, part of Learning Reason 7.

 You've seen the instruments that come with reason.…What you might not know is you…can actually create your own additional instruments by…combining the instruments that are already there…by using a utility device called the Combinator.…So I'm going to go in my tool window and…click on utilities and I see the Combinator first thing.…And then drag that into the rack and for now, I'm going to get the sequencer out…of the way.…If you are going to combine several instruments,…the first thing that you need is a mixer.…